 The tuition fee covers the following program components:

-- Content and logistics for field programs in New York, Brazil, South Africa, and India
+- Content and logistics for field programs in New York, Argentina, Spain, and South Africa

 - Cost of all lecturers who provide instruction to students in: